Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 - No recording capabilities

 Auphonic is one of the most affordable podcast software options.
-You can get two hours of free audio per month, and paid subscription plans start at $11 per month.
+You can get two hours of free audio per month, and paid subscription plans start at $10 per month, or $11 for a one-time credit.

 Tool #3: Alitu – The Easiest Way to Edit a Solo Podcast

-Alitu is one of the most useful podcast software tools for people who want the editing and production process to be as simple as possible.
+Alitu is one of the most useful podcasting tools for people who want the editing and production process to be as simple as possible.
 This web-based tool helps you automate the production of your podcast by assisting with leveling, compression, conversions, and noise reduction.

 You can also use Alitu to edit out mistakes and trim recordings, and you can even build out your episodes by adding music, ad breaks, and transitions with its drag and drop interface.

-One thing to keep in mind: Alitu’s web-based recording shouldn’t be used for snippets longer than five minutes.
+One thing to remember: Alitu’s web-based recording shouldn’t be used for snippets longer than five minutes.
 The browser tech isn’t the most reliable, and you risk losing your audio.
 Instead, use the recording feature for intros, outros, or ad slots.

 If you’re hosting a solo podcast that has uncomplicated edits and doesn’t need a ton of creative production, Alitu is pretty much all you need.